ruqing-xu/ruqing-xu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a third-year Ph.D. student in the Department of Economics at Cornell University.
+I am a fourth-year Ph.D. student in Economics at Cornell University.
 My CV is available [here](/cv/).
 You can reach me at <em>rx24@cornell.edu</em>.

 My research is at the intersection of Economics and Computer Science.
 In particular, I study the role of information in decision-making, and how to design systems that incorporate both human and algorithmic assessments.
 I am a member of Cornell's initiative on [Artificial Intelligence, Policy, and Practice](https://aipp.cis.cornell.edu/) (AIPP).
+In Summer 2024, I interned at Microsoft Research New England with [Nicole Immorlica](https://immorlica.com/) and [Brendan Lucier](https://www.microsoft.com/en-us/research/people/brlucier/).

 Prior to Cornell, I completed my undergraduate degree at the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
 I also spent a wonderful year at Yale University via the [Y-VISP](https://yvisp.yale.edu/) program.

 My real world interests include horseback riding and astrophotography.
 View some of my works [here](/life/).

-How to pronounce my name? <em>Roo-ching Shee</em>.
+How to pronounce my name?
+[Audio](https://translate.google.com/?sl=auto&tl=zh-CN&text=%E8%8C%B9%E6%B8%85%20%E8%AE%B8&op=translate).

 <!--
 I am Ruqing Xu (Ru is pronounced like "rou" in "routine" and qing like "ching").